pubnub/pubnub-mcp-server/resources/sdk_docs/java_objects.md

 ### Get channel metadata

-Returns metadata for the specified Channel, optionally including Custom.
+Returns metadata for the specified Channel, optionally including the custom data object.

 #### Method(s)
 Use the following in the Java SDK:
 ```
 `1pubnub.getChannelMetadata()
 2    .channel(String)